Kapiolani Manor

 No analysis available

-I searched the public remarks for explicit salt-water pool language and found none.
-The listings mention a rooftop pool, pool deck, cabanas, and views, but nothing indicates that the pool is salt water.
+I searched the public remarks for salt-water wording tied to the pool, including phrases like "salt water pool," "saltwater pool," "salt pool," and "saline pool."
+The remarks only mention a rooftop pool, pool deck, cabanas, and panoramic views, but nothing indicating the pool is salt water.

 No analysis available